paulhhowells/magic-lantern/README.md

 Using jQuery 1.5 for Drupal 7 compatibility

 ## open source
-Help to wrap this in a Drupal module would be very welcome.
+Help to wrap this in a Drupal module would be very welcome, as would any comments or suggestions.
-Pull requests for the javascript or css will not be sought before I reach version 1.0.
+Pull requests for the javascript or css will not be sought before I reach a working version 1.0.

 ## to do
 * test on Android